idrisr/notes/git.md

 from [here](https://wildlyinaccurate.com/a-hackers-guide-to-git/)
 todo - continue at `Tree Objects`

-* Blobs, which are the most basic data type in Git.
+* `Blobs`, which are the most basic data type in Git.
 Essentially, a blob is just a bunch of bytes; usually a binary representation of a file.
-* Tree objects, which are a bit like directories.
+* `Tree objects`, which are a bit like directories.
 Tree objects can contain pointers to blobs and other tree objects.
-* Commit objects, which point to a single tree object, and contain some metadata including the commit author and any parent commits.
+* `Commit objects`, which point to a single tree object, and contain some metadata including the commit author and any parent commits.
-* Tag objects, which point to a single commit object, and contain some metadata.
+* `Tag objects`, which point to a single commit object, and contain some metadata.
-* References, which are pointers to a single object (usually a commit or tag object).
+* `References`, which are pointers to a single object (usually a commit or tag object).

 ```shell
 $ git init